VIB-PSB/ksrates/README.md

 Run the ortholog *K*<sub>S</sub> analysis between two species using four threads/CPU cores:

-	ksrates orthologs-ks config_palm.txt elaeis oryza --n-threads 4
+	ksrates orthologs-ks config_elaeis.txt elaeis oryza --n-threads 4

 Please see the [full documentation](https://ksrates.readthedocs.io/) for more details and the complete set of commands.

 ## Support

-If you come across a bug or have any question or suggestion, please open an issue.
+If you come across a bug or have any question or suggestion, please open an [issue](https://github.com/VIB-PSB/ksrates/issues).

 <!-- ## Citation

 If you publish results generated using *ksrates*, please cite: